 Innovating the existing experience is something I take people through in my workshops.
 Once we map out the typical fan participant/attendee journey, we can see where there are moments that matter.
 If they feel a bit stale, we can make sure they serve a purpose, and have an more emotional connection or meaning.

-We constantly focus on a participant’s journey in the design of our programs, storyboarding the experience to make it as personal, engaging and seamless as possible.
-It’s a great exercise which I use in workshops, and has created some innovative results.
+We constantly focus on a participant’s journey in the design of our programs, storyboarding the experience to make it as

 I remember the first time we did this ‘innovate the boring’ thinking when we created the Nike She Runs campaign, and we were looking at ways to make a more meaningful and personalised experience.
 We wanted to create a seamless customer experience, and, surprise and delight at the same time.
 The specific challenge we were focused on was how might we facilitate the movement of thousands of consumers across the site and into their respective starting areas?
 Across a big park, in the dark.